Bill

 Bill Summary

-An act relating to medical freedom; providing a short title; amending s.
+An act relating to medical freedom; providing a short title; repealing s.
+9 of chapter 2023-43, Laws of Florida, as amended by chapter 2025-114, Laws of Florida, relating to the future repeal of the definition of the term “messenger ribonucleic acid vaccine”; amending s.
 381.00315, F.S.; providing construction; amending s.
-456.0575, F.S.; requiring certain health care practitioners and paramedics to, before administering a vaccine to a minor child, inform the parent or legal guardian of certain information using materials approved and adopted by joint rule of the Board of Medicine and the Board of Osteopathic Medicine; requiring such practitioners and paramedics to obtain the signature of a minor child’s parent or guardian acknowledging receipt of such information; requiring health care practitioners to discuss certain information with a minor child’s parent or guardian when more than one vaccine is to be administered; authorizing a health care practitioner, at the request of the parent or guardian, to administer the vaccines to the minor child over multiple encounters; providing that specified amendments made by the act to s.
-456.0575, F.S., take effect within a specified timeframe after the Board of Medicine and the Board of Osteopathic Medicine adopt certain materials by joint rule; requiring the boards to immediately notify the Division of Law Revision of their adoption of such materials; creating ss.
+456.054, F.S.; prohibiting a vaccine manufacturer from offering or paying, and a health care practitioner from receiving, specified financial incentives for the administration of a vaccine; providing a penalty; amending s.
+456.0575, F.S.; requiring certain health care practitioners and paramedics to, before administering one or more vaccines to a minor child, provide the parent or legal guardian with specified materials; requiring such practitioners and paramedics to obtain the signature of a minor child’s parent or guardian acknowledging receipt of such information; requiring health care practitioners to discuss certain information with a minor child’s parent or guardian when more than one vaccine is to be administered; authorizing a health care practitioner, at the request of the parent or guardian, to administer the vaccines to the minor child over multiple encounters; providing that specified amendments made by the act to s.
+456.0575, F.S., take effect on a specified date or within a specified timeframe after the Board of Medicine and the Board of Osteopathic Medicine adopt certain materials by joint rule, whichever occurs later; requiring the boards to adopt the joint rule within a specified timeframe and immediately notify the Division of Law Revision of their adoption of the joint rule; creating ss.
 458.3351, 459.0156, and 464.0181, F.S.; providing certain health care practitioners immunity from civil and criminal liability and disciplinary action for prescribing or administering ivermectin to adults under certain circumstances; creating s.
 465.1897, F.S.; authorizing pharmacists to provide ivermectin to adults without a prescription as a behind-the-counter medication until the United States Food and Drug Administration approves it for over-the-counter sale; requiring pharmacists to provide specified information before providing the ivermectin; providing pharmacists acting in good faith with immunity from civil and criminal liability and disciplinary action for providing ivermectin to adults; authorizing the Board of Pharmacy to adopt rules; amending s.
-1003.22, F.S.; revising exemptions from school-entry immunization requirements; requiring the Department of Health to make the immunization exemption form for religious or conscience-based exemptions publicly available on its website; specifying procedures and requirements for receiving such exemptions; revising requirements and procedures for declarations of a communicable disease emergency; providing an effective date.
+1003.22, F.S.; revising exemptions from school-entry immunization requirements; requiring the Department of Health to make the immunization exemption form for religious or conscience-based exemptions publicly available on its website; specifying procedures and requirements for receiving such exemptions; requiring the department to ensure that when a certain exemption form is downloaded from its website, the download includes the form and specified materials as a single document; providing that the requirement takes effect upon adoption of a specified rule; requiring that the web page containing the download link also include and prominently display certain other links; revising requirements and procedures for declarations of a communicable disease emergency; providing effective dates.

 AI Summary

-This bill, titled the "Medical Freedom Act," introduces several changes to Florida law concerning medical treatments and vaccinations.
-It clarifies that the State Health Officer's authority to order treatment during a public health emergency does not include ordering vaccinations.
-For minors, healthcare practitioners and paramedics must now inform parents or legal guardians about the risks, benefits, safety, and efficacy of any vaccine using materials approved by the Boards of Medicine and Osteopathic Medicine, and obtain a signed acknowledgment before administering it; parents can also request that multiple vaccines be administered over separate encounters.
-The bill also grants immunity from civil and criminal liability and disciplinary action to healthcare practitioners who prescribe or administer ivermectin to adults in good faith, and allows pharmacists to provide ivermectin to adults over 18 without a prescription as a behind-the-counter medication until the FDA approves it for over-the-counter sale, provided they give the recipient specific information and act in good faith.
-Additionally, it revises exemptions from school-entry immunization requirements, making religious or conscience-based exemption forms available on the Department of Health's website, and modifies procedures for declaring and responding to communicable disease emergencies.
+This bill, titled the "Medical Freedom Act," introduces several changes to Florida law concerning medical treatments and parental rights.
+It repeals a provision related to the future repeal of the definition of "messenger ribonucleic acid vaccine" and clarifies that the State Health Officer's authority to order treatment during a public health emergency does not include ordering vaccinations.
+The bill also prohibits vaccine manufacturers from offering financial incentives for vaccine administration and health care practitioners from receiving them, with violations considered patient brokering.
+For minors, it mandates that before administering vaccines, healthcare practitioners and paramedics must provide parents or legal guardians with specific information, including Vaccine Information Statements from the CDC and materials on immunization risks and benefits, and obtain their signed acknowledgment; parents can also request that vaccines be administered over multiple visits.
+Furthermore, the bill grants immunity from liability to healthcare practitioners for prescribing or administering ivermectin to adults under certain good faith circumstances and allows pharmacists to dispense ivermectin to adults without a prescription as a behind-the-counter medication until it's approved for over-the-counter sale, provided specific information is given.
+Finally, it revises exemptions from school-entry immunization requirements, requiring the Department of Health to make religious or conscience-based exemption forms publicly available online, ensuring these downloads include related informational materials, and clarifies procedures for declaring communicable disease emergencies.

 Committee Categories